glennmatlin/FIFE_manuscript/wopr/main.typ

 // GLENN: need a hook here that pulls people in using a safety argument of some kind... make it critical and important! danger danger!! get people interested
 This new generation of _Artificial Intelligence (AI) wargames_ relies more on *creative* problem-solving and reasoning over *analytical* rigor and precision.
 However, there have been significant hurdles for AI researchers when publishing in this field due to the domain-specific and knowledge-intensive requirements of professional wargaming.
 We present a scoping literature review of #num_papers recent works on AI wargames and present a novel ontology for researchers to engage with AI wargaming.
 We provide a discussion for researchers on how to use our ontology to appropriately categorize their own game environment and discover new literature ... (filler)
 // Glenn: this part really needs work
-This paper provides a conslidated look at this emerging area ... (etc) ... and provides clear direction for other researchers to pursue.
+This paper provides a consolidated look at this emerging area ... (etc) ... and provides clear direction for other researchers to pursue.
 Our  responsible experimentation with LLMs in wargaming and adjacent, language‑centric simulations.
 ]

-WOPR: `"[War is a] strange game.
-The only winning move is not to play.
-How about a nice game of chess?"`\ _Wargames, 1983_
+`"A strange game.
+The only winning move is not to play.\ How about a nice game of chess?"`\ _WOPR, Wargames, 1983_

 = Introduction

-Applications of Artificial Intelligence (AI) for real-world decision-making has accelerated due to the due to research and engineering behind Language Models (LMs).
-LMs are increasingly treated as a general‑purpose technology, providing a natural‑ language interface for help with analysis, reasoning, and planning.
-Wargames are used by Subject Matter Experts (SMEs) to draw information about the potential outcome of decisions made in security and policy contexts.
-Wargame SMEs have begun to explore how they can use AI agents which are enabled by LMs to act as players, adjudicators, scenario generators, and analysis aids.
+Artificial Intelligence (AI) for real-world decision-making has accelerated in adoption due to recent research progress with Language Models (LMs).
+LM-powered AI systems are increasingly treated as a general‑purpose technology, providing a natural‑ language interface for help with analysis and planning difficult tasks.
-Therev is growing interest in language‑based and open‑ended wargames that emphasize qualitative, argument‑centric play and multi‑party dynamics.
+There is a growing interest by Subject Matter Experts (SMEs) in the military community regarding how they can leverage LMs for highly creative and open‑ended wargames that emphasize qualitative and language‑centric play.
+Experts continue to explore how they can use LMs to act as players, adjudicators, scenario generators, and analysis aids in open-ended wargames.

 Traditional computational approaches often struggle to capture narrative depth, while purely human exercises are resource‑intensive.
-LLMs open new possibilities but introduce fresh design choices about roles, formats, and evaluation.
+LMs open new possibilities but also pose a serious safety risk due to hallucinations, ...
+(TODO: safety language needs to go here, impacts, concerns)

-This paper offers a scoping view of the space and a discussion‑oriented desiderata for using LLMs in language‑based and open‑ended wargames.
-We synthesize patterns across recent studies and practice to highlight what is being built, how these systems are used, and which design choices matter for realism and usefulness.
+This paper offers a scoping review of this area and provides a discussion‑oriented desiderata on LMs in language‑based and open‑ended wargames.
+We analyze patterns across recent studies and use these insights to create a new ontology for understanding open-ended wargames.
+With our new ontology we are able to better understand cutting-edge research ... (how?)

-== Scope and Aims
-- Scope: language‑based and open‑ended wargames (e.g., seminar, matrix, digital multi‑turn);
-  LLM roles include player, adjudicator, scenario generation, and analyst.
+Our focus is on language‑based and open‑ended wargames where a LM is acting in the role of either a _player_ or an _adjudicator_.
-- Aims: (1) catalog recent approaches and design patterns; (2) discuss trade‑offs in format, prompting, and evaluation; (3) propose desiderata for clarity, reproducibility, and practical value; (4) curate references and resources for practitioners and researchers.
+The aim of our paper is (1) to catalog recent approaches and design patterns; (2) discuss the trade-off space of analysis and creativity; (3) propose desiderata and new research directions and (4) curate references and resources for practitioners and researchers.

-= Related Work
-== Background
+= Background
 // Riedl says we might neeed background and definitions as separate, and not in related works. signposting is ok. one option to keep this in related work is to present and cite all the terminology used by others and why we use and extend it. we also would present things here we disagree with etc but we are likely in the former category so we just need to communicate what we do. communicate these sections in terms of related works rather than WE DEFINE. we would want to place our diffs at the end. we should use this section to lay down what others say and really adopt and lay it on them. this is the section for all the others
-=== wargame
+== Wargames
-We define “wargame” as “a multi‑faceted depiction of conflict with one or more parties in which the participants’ decisions influence the future outcomes of events” [@perla_what_1985; @noauthor_wargaming_2017; @caffrey_toward_nodate].
+Wargames are defined by the commmunity as a “a multi‑faceted depiction of conflict with one or more parties in which the participants’ decisions influence the future outcomes of events” [@perla_what_1985; @noauthor_wargaming_2017; @caffrey_toward_nodate].
 For this paper, we use the following working definition:
 + Ongoing conflict between actors with opposing interests or needs;
 + A synthetic environment that enables agent choice and feedback;
 + Agents make decisions and experience consequences via adjudication or rules;
 + Strategic reasoning uses information about other agents and the environment [@coulthart_whats_2017; @james_markley_strategic_2015; @perla_what_1985; @page_modeling_nodate].
 For our purposes, we adopt policy definitions of “Artificial Intelligence” (AI) as “the use of computers to carry out tasks that previously required human intelligence” [@national_security_commission_on_artificial_intelligence_final_2021; @sayler_artificial_2019].
-=== serious game
+== Serious Games
 “Serious games” are games designed for purposes beyond entertainment—such as training, education, analysis, or policy exploration.
 Wargames can be considered a subset of serious games when they are used to explore strategic choices, elicit expert judgment, or stress‑test